Darts Players Championship Finals Betting Offers 2022

 In 2012 it was decided that the tournament would be moved to the holiday camp of Butlins in the Somerset coastal town of Minehead.
 It had been open since 1962 and had played host to Britain’s Strongest Man a number of times, including in 2004.
 It has also been used as a venue for the World Wrestling Entertainment’s winter tour since 2006.

 It had the pedigree to be able to cope with a large event, therefore, and it was felt that it would be well-suited to host the competition.
-It was such a success that it has remained there ever since, with the PDC’s UK Open joining it in being hosted by Butlin’s Minehead in 2014.
+It was such a success that it has remained there ever since (apart from 2020 when the event was held at the Ricoh Arena in Coventry due to coronavirus), with the PDC’s UK Open joining it in being hosted by Butlin’s Minehead in 2014.

 History Of The Players Championship Finals